sw2719/steam-account-switcher/README.md

 # Current Status
 * Working on a new update checking system.
 This will roll out with 1.7.
+* Current auto updating implementation has some issues and i'm looking for better ways.

 # Features
 * Switch between your accounts with just few clicks.